o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 await tx.prove(); // this might take a while
 ```

-This example code include two new operations:
+This example code includes two new operations:

 - `MyContract.compile()` creates prover and verification keys from your smart contract.
 You must create the keys before you can create any proofs.